Many people in the UK are very excited at the prospect of the new Downton Abbey film, which is released in cinemas on 13th September 2019.

-If merely watching the series is not enough for you, and you fancy a day out to really soak up the atmosphere and learn more about this fascinating period in history, a trip to Highclere Castle (where the series is filmed) may be hard to resist.
+If the film reignites your love for Downton Abbey and you fancy a day out to really soak up the atmosphere and learn more about this fascinating period in history, a trip to Highclere Castle may be hard to resist.

 Highclere Castle is the home of the Earl and Countess of Carnarvon, and has become a tourist attraction in its own right.
-The Castle is close to Newbury in Berkshire and is open for 60-70 days a year, check their website for details of opening days and times.
-Apart from being the location where lots of filming for the series happens, Julian Fellowes was inspired to create the drama through his longstanding friendship with the Carnarvon family, who have lived at Highclere since 1679.
+The Castle is close to Newbury in Berkshire, check their website for details of opening days and times.
+Apart from being the location where lots of filming for the series happens (as well as the film), Julian Fellowes was inspired to create the drama through his longstanding friendship with the Carnarvon family, who have lived at Highclere since 1679.

-What better day out to celebrate the return of the series to our screens?
+What better day out to celebrate the series being brought vividly back to life on the big screen?